jeremyKisner/verbose-goggles/basic-algebra/chapterfour/LEARN.md

 - y - 1 = -1/2(x + 2)
     - y - 1 = -1/2x - 1
         - y = -1/2x

+# 4.67
+Find an equation of a line perpendicular to x=5 that contains the point (3,−2).
+Write the equation in slope–intercept form.